 I remember a morning in May when our girls were in elementary school.
 It was the time in the school year when everyone was tired of the grind, so we declared a "Willobee Skip Day."
 Ed and I took the day off work, we pulled the girls out of school, and we all went canoeing.
 Blessed respite.

-I also remember a particular day of pure joy in September of 2013 when our daughter, Barbara, and her girlfriend, Fia, came to celebrate Ed's birthday with a canoe trip on the Huron River.
+I also remember a particular day of pure joy in September of 2013 when members of our family came to celebrate Ed's birthday with a canoe trip on the Huron River.
 A thunderstorm had just passed through, chasing everyone else off the river, and the current was flowing clear and fast.
 Turtles crawled out of the water to climb on logs.
 An eagle perched high in a dead sycamore.
 An osprey rocketed upriver.

 On such days, the river was not just home, but heaven.